 Including product reviews for the items you are selling is essential as the placement of reviews can boost your sales conversions anywhere from 15 to 75%.
 Numerous studies have shown that visitors do read and consider product reviews as part of their decision-making process, so be sure to incorporate an online mechanism into your eCommerce website for encouraging past customers to offer their feedback.
 It is also helpful to email customers a few days after they have received their purchase to make sure their expectations have been met and to encourage them to leave a review on your website.
 In addition to helping customers who are “browsing” your products, these product reviews can also boost your SEO rankings as they provide new, fresh content for search engines to identify and index.

 Digital Marketing Insights & Strategy

 Encourage Customers to Connect on Social Media

-Having active social media channels that are appropriate to your business are very necessary in the online retail environment.
+Having active social media channels that are appropriate to your business is very necessary for the online retail environment.
 Social media allows customers to connect with your business, your brand, your products, in a way that is convenient and fun for them.
-Whether you choose to use Facebook, Twitter, Instagram, Pinterest, YouTube, LinkedIn or any of the other specialty social platforms, be sure to develop a content marketing strategy (you can link to other article here???) so you can leverage your social media presence for the best return on investment.
+Whether you choose to use Facebook, Twitter, Instagram, Pinterest, YouTube, LinkedIn, or any of the other specialty social platforms, be sure to develop a content marketing strategy so you can leverage your social media presence for the best return on investment.
 Social media is a great way to “keep a finger on the pulse” of your customer base, and get almost immediate feedback on new products you may be considering or offering, special events, sales, and more.
 Remember, an effective social media presence is more than just “likes”, shares, and re-tweets.
-Sure, it’s fun and exciting when your business account is very popular and posts go viral – but you want to make sure all that interest drives people back to your eCommerce site so they can make purchases!
+Sure, it’s fun and exciting when your business account is very popular and posts go viral - but you want to make sure all that interest drives people back to your eCommerce site so they can make purchases!

 Add Blog Articles into Your eCommerce Website